janellealmonte/Janelle-Almonte-Azure-Capstone/Checkpoint5/README.md

 ![Chart6_Last30Days](https://github.com/144525201-myseneca/CSN400-Capstone/blob/5a60a8e152c9cdafe89d9315ce495fcf0bd8526b/Checkpoint5/cp5-ss/chart6_last30days.png)

-I've used the same filter but changed the date range to Last 30 days to visualize the result of the filter
+I've used the same filter but changed the date range to Last 30 days to visualize the result of the filter.
+In the screenshot above, the products that are consuming most of the resources in this example are Red Hat Enterprise Linux, Virtual Machine BS Series Windows, Standard HDD Managed Disks, Files - LRS - CA Central, & Others.